-While reading about the NBA, I recently came across the phrases “a source familiar with [Carmelo] Anthony’s thinking” and “sources familiar with ownership’s thinking”.
+While reading about the NBA, I recently came across the phrase: “sources familiar with ownership’s thinking”.
+It caught me off guard, since only a day prior I had seen another writer mention “a source familiar with [Carmelo] Anthony’s thinking”.

-The first time I read it, the context irked me and, after seeing it again another piece, I decided to do a little Googling.
+The coincidence irked me and I decided to do a little Googling.
 It turns out, this phrase has been getting thrown around a lot over the past few years.
 For instance:

 - “sources familiar with [David] Stern’s thinking” (NY Daily News)